dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

 ## Bugs

-As noted, I'm hazy on some steps because I got confused and redid things a fair bit.
+As noted, I am a bit hazy on some steps because I got confused and redid things a fair bit.
 Most likely this page will need revision.